xieyuschen/Awesome-Web-Server-Building/README.md

 When it comes to state machine, I fall into a nightmare for my Compiler course because it consists quite a lot of state machine.
 Back to my topic here, state machine is quite useful when we deals about a stream based transit protocol like tcp.
 Http based on every single request which like a packet but tcp is a stream which means there is no clear separation between two closed request.
 State machine which can convert its state as it receives a stream of characters.

+## 2. How nginx start up and read config file

 ## 2. How nginx reads http request from tcp socket?